 Today’s ride is a once-in-a-lifetime opportunity.

 Obtaining special military permission, we are able to drive the remote western branch of the Ho Chi Minh Highway through majestic limestone karst and spectacular old-growth jungle.
 Be amazed at the tenacity of the Vietnamese people during the US war, as this road follows the original HCM Trail through some of the most rugged terrain on Earth.

 Arriving in Khe Sanh, we visit the site of the former marine combat base, capping off an amazing day of riding and history.

 Day 5: Hill tribe country ( Khe Sanh to Prao via A Luoi )

 Leaving Khe Sanh early, we cross the Cuban-built Da Krong bridge, where the stilt houses of hill tribes still line the road.
 After climbing up to the A Shau valley, where Colin Powell was injured by a punji stick during the war.
 After a picnic lunch at the foothills of Hamburger Hill, we continue along one of the more remote stretches of the HCM Highway to the ethnic minority town of Prao.
 A local dinner is an experience in itself.

 Day 6: Prao to Hoi An

 We take a small road out of Prao, passing ethnic tribes and stopping to swim and explore the villages as we descend from the mountains.

-Once in the delta, we follow our famous country laneway route into Hoi An, completing our five-day loop of central Vietnam.
+Once in the delta, we follow our famous country laneway route into Hoi An, completing our six-day loop of central Vietnam.